tingold/pgdog/docs/docs/features/plugins/rust.md

 ### Implement the API

 The [plugin API](../plugins/index.md) is pretty simple.
-For this tutorial, we'll implement the query routing function `pgdog_route_query`, which is called for the first query in every transaction pgDog receives.
+For this tutorial, we'll implement the query routing function `pgdog_route_query`, which is called for the first query in every transaction PgDog receives.

 This function has the following signature: